Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: A Greedy Alignment Algorithm for Binary GMMs

-Next, we would like to introduce the second alignment algorithm, the ``greedy label swapping" method, summarized in Algorithm \ref{algo: greedy alignment}.
-The main idea is to swap the two cluster labels of the mean estimates from $K$ tasks in a sequential fashion to check whether the alignment score decreases or not.
-If yes, we keep the alignment after the swap and proceed with the next task.
-Otherwise, we keep the alignment before the swap and proceed with the next task.
+We continue the discussion of alignment algorithms in Section \ref{subsec: alignment mtl} by introducing the second alignment algorithm, the ``greedy search" method, summarized in Algorithm \ref{algo: greedy alignment}.
+The main idea is to flip the sign of the discriminant coefficient estimates (equivalently, swap the two cluster labels) from $K$ tasks in a sequential fashion to check whether the alignment score decreases or not.
+If yes, we keep the alignment after the flip and proceed with the next task.
+Otherwise, we keep the alignment before the flip and proceed with the next task.
 A surprising fact of Algorithm \ref{algo: greedy alignment} is that it is sufficient to iterate this procedure for all tasks just \textbf{once} to recover the ideal alignment, making the algorithm computationally efficient.